 Somewhere else I saw someone post that she hated the admonition to go home and hug your own kids because of the death of those at Sandy Hook.
 Her point was that she shouldn’t have to have death to tell her to love her kids, nor should those deaths guilt her into loving her kids more.
 I know that when a child dies amongst the support groups I’m a part of, I do go home and hug my kids, but I do so knowing that under different circumstances, it could have been them.
 It’s a little bit of survivors guilt, I think.

 This is the darkest of the year.
 The time for new beginnings.
 We’ve released what no longer serves us, to make room for the new and helpful things to come into our lives.
-Death, though, is just a step on the road, a beginning of its own, and it’s a good time of year to consider our own mortality.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Death, though, is just a step on the road, a beginning of its own, and it’s a good time of year to consider our own mortality.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio